TaxTips.ca

 1. RRSP/RRIF or TFSA, if the distributions are mostly other income (usually interest or foreign dividends) from which no withholding tax is deducted.

 2. non-registered, if the distributions are (a) mostly Canadian eligible dividends, capital gains, or return of capital, or (b) from a foreign source from which withholding tax is deducted.
-Remember that there is additional recordkeeping needed for these investments.
+Remember that there may be additional recordkeeping needed for these investments.

 3. TFSA, if the distributions are from a foreign source from which withholding tax is deducted.